ga4gh/vrs/docs/source/specification/terms_and_model/variation.rst

 **Computational definition**

-The Text class is intended to capture textual descriptions of variation that cannot be parsed by other Variation subclasses, but are still treated as variation.
+The *Text* subclass of :ref:`Variation` is intended to capture textual descriptions of variation that cannot be parsed by other Variation subclasses, but are still treated as variation.

 **Implementation guidance**